ando11235/aiPiCar/README.md

 ## Sign Recognition and Obstacle Avoidance

-After the aiPiCar was succesfully able to navigate the lane lines and follow the blue tape course, the next step was to build and train an object recognition model in order to autonomously alter the car's behavior when recognizing various objects, signs and people.
+After the aiPiCar was successfully able to navigate the lane lines and follow the blue tape course, the next step was to build and train an object recognition model in order to autonomously alter the car's behavior when recognizing various objects, signs and people.
 The objects we wanted to train and account for were:
 * Stop Sign: When the aiPiCar recognizes a stop sign, the car should come to a stop, wait, and then continue driving
 * Person: When the aiPiCar recognizes a (lego) person, the car should come to a stop and wait until the person is no longer in the path of the car
 * 25 mph Sign: When the aiPiCar recognizes a 25 mph sign, the car should slow speed until given a new speed limit